JohnnyJayJay/JohnnyJayJay/README.md

   - some unresolved issues with the current spec (e.g. function definition)
   - not entirely clear how to implement it
   - more research into the concepts of [plain English programming](https://osmosianplainenglishprogramming.blog/) could be useful as a directive
-- [The Lick Bot](https://github.com/ashbash1987/lick_wikipedia_bot): Twitter bot that posts the infamous ["Lick"](https://www.youtube.com/watch?v=krDxhnaKD7Q) with matching  lyrics taken from Wikipedia titles
-  - although finished, the bot never went online - should do it myself some day
 - [Telegram Schedule Bot](https://github.com/JohnnyJayJay/telegram-schedule-bot): A Telegram bot to notify me of schedule changes from my school
   - some critical, unfixed bugs left
   - kinda pointless now that I don't go to school anymore